The StagyyData class

 the geometry is cartesian or curvilinear.

-are the coordinates of cell centers in the three directions.
+and r_centers are the coordinates of cell centers in the three directions.

 As for the total number of points, they are the same regardless of the actual